Are you wondering how Windows Server 2016 vs. 2019 compare? Let’s find out!

 There is another added functionality that has been added from the days of Windows Server 2016 is the embedded Windows Defender Advanced Threat Protection.
 It can perform efficient preventive actions for complete detection of attacks.

 Microsoft has been focussing on the enhanced developer experiences.
-The Windows Server 2019 brings in the new developments in the form of improved Windows Server Containers and Windows Subsystem on Linux.
+The Windows Server 2019 brings in the new developments in the form of improved Windows Server Containers and the Windows Subsystem for hosting Linux.

 Windows Server 2016 has had a good performance concerning the Windows Server Containers.
 In fact, the concept has had greater success regarding the adoption.
 Thousands of container images have already been downloaded ever since the launch of 2016 edition of Windows Server.
 However, Windows Server 2019 edition has been aiming to reduce the size of the server base core of the container image.
 This is bound to enhance the development and performance remarkably.